 August 3, 2014.

-Two years ago today, they became targets of genocide.
+That was the day they became targets of genocide.

 For the Yazidis, an ancient minority in Iraq, August 3 marked the beginning of their very own Year Zero.
 It is the day that has defined every day after.

 For the Yazidis, there is before ISIS, and there is after ISIS.

 As ISIS swept across the hot Nineveh plain, Yazidi men and women gathered in communities all around Sinjar Mountain to debate their options: flee, fight, or convert to the militants’ ultra fundamentalist distortion of Islam.

 After local military forces vacated the area, many Yazidis made their last stand.
 They had less weaponry or training than their enemies—but they would not run or convert.